Lars Nootbaar Player Props: Cardinals vs. Athletics

-Lars Nootbaar -- with a slugging percentage of .625 in his past 10 games, including two home runs -- will be in action for the St. Louis Cardinals versus the Oakland Athletics, with JP Sears on the hill, on August 14 at 7:45 PM ET.
+Lars Nootbaar -- with a slugging percentage of .513 in his past 10 games, including one home run -- will be in action for the St. Louis Cardinals against the Oakland Athletics, with Spenser Watkins on the hill, on August 15 at 7:45 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Royals.
+In his previous game he had a hitless performance (0-for-3 with an RBI) against the Athletics.

 Lars Nootbaar Game Info & Props vs. the Athletics